Russia, Ukraine agree to ceasefire by year-end at Paris talks | DW | 09.12.2019

-Russia and Ukraine made progress on restoring peace in eastern Ukraine at a summit mediated by Germany and France.
+Russia and Ukraine have made progress on restoring peace in eastern Ukraine at a Paris summit mediated by Germany and France.
+In addition to implementing a ceasefire, the two sides also agreed to a prisoner exchange.

 Russian President Vladimir Putin and his Ukrainian counterpart Volodymyr Zelensky agreed to implement a ceasefire in eastern Ukraine by year-end, following their first meeting on Monday at a summit in Paris mediated by France and Germany.